DChaushev/Age-Gender-Recognition/README.md

 Male model real age - 27, predicted - 26-31.
 Female model real age - 22, predicted - 22-24.

 Predicting real age is a hard task even for humans.
-From the conducted experiments it was found that despite being very close, the model often makes mistakes predicing real age, but it does great job predicting apparent age.
+From the conducted experiments it was found that despite being very close, the model often makes mistakes predicting real age, but it does a great job predicting apparent age.

-In conclusion I can state that all defined tasks were accomplished.
+In conclusion, I can state that all defined tasks were accomplished.

 ## References